frakeyc/frakeyc.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am now a PhD student in the [School of Computer Science and Engineering](https://www.scse.uestc.edu.cn/) of the [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/) under the advisory of Prof. [Kai Zheng](https://zheng-kai.com/).
-I got my M.E. degree from the Beijing University of Posts and Telecommunications in 2023.
-My research interests include time series analysis and spatio-temporal data mining.
+I got my M.E. degree from the Beijing University of Posts and Telecommunications in 2023.<br/>My research interests include **time series analysis** and **spatio-temporal data mining**.